elastic/connectors/docs/sync-rules/SALESFORCE.md

 ]
 ```

-### Indexing standard and custom objects using SOQL and SOSL query
+### Fetching standard and custom objects using SOQL and SOSL query

 #### Example
 Fetch documents for standard objects via SOQL and SOSL query